Avishkar2004/DSA/4. Algorithm Complexity/2 Asymptotic.md

 - .It specifies the upper bound of a function.
 - .The maximum time required by an algorithm or the worst-case time complexity.
 - .It returns the highest possible output value(big-O) for a given input.
-- .Big-Oh(Worst Case) It is defined as the condition that allows an algorithm to complete statement execution in the longest amount of time possible.
+- .Big-O(Worst Case) It is defined as the condition that allows an algorithm to complete statement execution in the longest amount of time possible.
 -If f(n) describes the running time of an algorithm, f(n) is O(g(n)) if there exist a positive constant C and n0 such that, 0 ≤ f(n) ≤ cg(n) for all n ≥ n0
 -It returns the highest possible output value (big-O)for a given input.